sam-k/pager-sec/README.md

 - One-way communication, which make many common encryption protocols (e.g., [Diffie–Hellman](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange)) impossible
     - This does mean one-way pagers cannot be used for location-tracking—as [pager advocates](https://www.washingtonpost.com/news/the-switch/wp/2014/08/11/why-one-of-cybersecuritys-thought-leaders-uses-a-pager-instead-of-a-smart-phone/) like to tout—but that is a trivially small benefit in exchange for total lack of data privacy.

-To show even limited hardware can support encryption, we modeled pagers with Arduino Nano, which is the smallest Arduino available and has even less memory than pagers.
+To show even limited hardware can support encryption, I modeled pagers with an **Arduino Nano**, which is the smallest Arduino available and has even less memory than pagers.
 It has only 32 KB of flash memory and 2 KB of SRAM, compared to the Motorola Advisor pager, which has 8×32 KB of SRAM.

 I also used [**ChaCha20–Poly1305**](https://blog.cloudflare.com/it-takes-two-to-chacha-poly/), a lightweight symmetric-key protocol for authenticated encryption with additional data (AEAD).
 The stream cipher ChaCha, with 20 rounds of encryption, is as secure as the more popular [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) while offering better performance.
 The message authentication code (MAC) protocol Poly1305 allows verifying the integrity of a message—i.e., it detects when the contents of a message have been changed.
 The implementation details are as follows:

 - Each pager is assigned a unique, randomly generated pre-shared key (PSK), which is also known to the central paging system.
 In this way, if the PSK is somehow compromised, only communications to that one pager are compromised.
 - The frame information of a message is used as the “additional data” (AD), which is unencrypted and used for authentication only.
-By checking that the frame information, incremented with every message, is as expected, we can prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack), where an attacker simply records and replays an encrypted message.
+By checking that the frame information, incremented with every message, is as expected, I can prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack), where an attacker simply records and replays an encrypted message.
 - This implementation uses 256-bit keys, 96-bit initialization vectors (IVs) and 128-bit authentication tags.
 - Due to memory constraints, this implementation is limited to 300-byte messages and 32-byte ADs.